Rudxain/RX-wiki/wiki/Berdly The Defrosted.md

 ![BTD battle sprite (animated).
 His heart (soul) is literally beating with determination.
 His eyes are "on fire".
 His halberd has a shiny eye.
 Overall,  everything about him looks frosted.](https://i.redd.it/spmvj3ja64s71.gif)
 > Battle sprite by [u/IAmABlubfiss](https://reddit.com/u/IAmABlubfiss)

-Is a fanon transformation of [Berdly](https://deltarune.fandom.com/wiki/Berdly), created by the [DR](https://en.wikipedia.org/wiki/Deltarune) community/fandom.
+Is a fanon transformation of [Berdly](https://deltarune.fandom.com/wiki/Berdly), created by the [DR](https://en.wikipedia.org/wiki/Deltarune) community/fandom. [citation needed]

 The transformation itself and its design, are both heavily inspired by [UTU](https://undertale.fandom.com/wiki/Undyne#Genocide_Route)